 - Volunteer support from High School Interact members

 Beverly Hills Rotary Community Foundation does not consider unsolicited requests for financial support.
-A member in good standing of The Rotary Club of Beverly Hills must sponsor requests and the member cannot be an employee of the organization or receive any type of compensation or remuneration from the organization.
+An active member in good standing of The Rotary Club of Beverly Hills must sponsor requests.
+Members who are Honorary members can not submit a request.
+The member cannot be an employee of the organization or receive any type of compensation or remuneration from the organization.

 GRANT REQUEST REVIEW CYCLE AND DEADLINES